 Establishing Character Moment: Prince Charming's first appearance shows him eating at a restaurant and cunningly making the waitress pay for him.
 He then takes her home to have sex with her.

-Evil Chancellor: In the Arabian Nights story arc, Sinbad, well-meaning but culture-shocked ruler of the Arabian Fables, has an evil vizier, Yusuf.
+Evil Chancellor: In the Arabian Nights (and Days) story arc, Sinbad, the well-meaning but culture-shocked ruler of the Arabian Fables, has an evil vizier, Yusuf.

 Pinocchio reveals how his wish to become a real boy resulted in him staying a boy forever.

 "That stupid wench fulfilled my wish way too literally.
 I'm three hundred years old and still haven't hit puberty.
-I want hair on my balls and I want to have sex!"
+I want my balls to drop and I want to get laid!"

 Expy: Bigby shares more than a little resemblance with Wolverine, though it might just be a coincidence.